-Mary Fedden has exhibited in one-man shows throughout the UK every year since 1950.
-She has also received many mural commissions, notably the Festival of Britain in 1951, the P & O Liner Canberra in 1961, Charing Cross Hospital in 1980 (along with her husband, the artist Julian Trevelyan), and Colindale Hospital in 1985.
+Mary Fedden exhibited in one-man shows throughout the UK every year from 1950.
+She received many mural commissions, notably the Festival of Britain in 1951, the P & O Liner Canberra in 1961, Charing Cross Hospital in 1980 (along with her husband, the artist Julian Trevelyan), and Colindale Hospital in 1985.

 Mary Fedden was President of the Royal West of England Academy from 1984 to 1988 and was elected a Royal Academician in the Senior Order in 1992.
 She received an OBE and a Doctor of Literature, Bath University in the 1990s.
-Mary Fedden has worked from her Thames-side studio in London for the past 50 years.
+Mary Fedden worked from her Thames-side studio in London .
 She is one of Britain's most respected and collectable artists and has produced some of her finest work during the past decade.